10 Types of Healthcare Data: The Complete Guide for 2026

 When you're evaluating healthcare technology or working to improve patient outcomes, data is the backbone of every decision you make.
-From diagnosing conditions to managing workflows, the way you handle data directly impacts how care is delivered.
+From diagnosing conditions to managing healthcare data effectively, the way you handle data directly impacts how care is delivered.

 But data in healthcare isn't one-size-fits-all.